ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 Plans and issuers are required to share these files with the Colorado Division of Insurance ("the Division") beginning on July 1, 2025, and every 6 months thereafter.

 ## Timeline
-Beginning July 1, 2025, and January 1, 2026, and each July and January thereafter each carrier shall make publicly available and submit files to the Division.
+Beginning July 1, 2025, and January 1, 2026, and each July and January thereafter, each carrier shall make publicly available and submit Machine-Readable Files (MRFs) to the Division.
 For the first submission, the Division has granted a one-time extension for carriers to submit files on August 15th, 2025.

 ## Guidance